unfoldadmin/django-unfold/README.md

 ### Compiling Tailwind

 At the moment project contains package.json with all dependencies required to compile new CSS file.
-Tailwind configuration file is set to check all html, js and py files for Tailwind's classeses occurrences.
+Tailwind configuration file is set to check all html, js and py files for Tailwind's classes occurrences.

 ```bash
 npm install